oasis-main/oasis-rpi/README.md

      - select languages & timezone
      - connect WiFi
      - update software

+- Note: your micro-SD card may not have enough space to install the most recent version of Raspberry Pi OS.
+You can still install Raspberry Pi OS Lite, which has similar functionality but does not provide a graphical user interface.
+If you choose to install the lite version of the operating system, follow [this guide](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) to set up Wi-Fi connectivity.

 Now we will install the grow-ctrl software and configure the pi to run it.
 This is where we will start working from the terminal, so open up a new window.